GERSL/ASI/README.md

 # ASI
-This code package is for calculating Artificial Surface Index (ASI).
-ASI is developed based on Landsat 8 imagery, and it can be applied to satellite imagery with similar spectral bands.
+This MATLAB code package is for calculating Artificial Surface Index (ASI).
+ASI was developed based on Landsat 8 imagery, but it can be applied to satellite imagery with similar spectral bands.

 References: